Adolis García Player Props: Rangers vs. Rays

 Adolis García At The Plate

-- Garcia leads Texas in total hits (96) this season while batting .264 with 45 extra-base hits.
+- Garcia has 96 hits, which is best among Texas hitters this season, while batting .262 with 45 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 58th, his on-base percentage ranks 70th, and he is 13th in the league in slugging.
+- He ranks 66th in batting average, 78th in on base percentage, and 14th in slugging among qualified batters in MLB play.

-- In 63.8% of his 94 games this season, Garcia has picked up at least one hit.
-He's also had 24 multi-hit games.
+- Garcia has picked up a hit in 63.2% of his 95 games this year, with more than one hit in 25.3% of those games.

-- Garcia has an RBI in 44 of 94 games this season, with multiple RBI in 21 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- In 46.3% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 22.1% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.